Wuture/MemSearch/README.md

 # UtopiaOS MemSearch

 UtopiaOS MemSearch enhances your MacOS experience by providing a powerful capability to search through your own interaction history.
-It uses screen tracking and OCR technologies to record and analyze your screen, allowing you to retrieve information seamlessly from past activities.
+It uses multidimensional tracking methods to learn and analyze your screen, allowing you to retrieve information seamlessly from past activities.
+We also building an action recommendation engine on top of your MacOS to help you complete thing faster.

 ## Installation
 To install the necessary dependencies for UtopiaOS MemSearch, run the following command: